MutsakaEmmason/Academic-Issue-Tracking-System/README.md

 pip install -r requirements.txt
 Set up PostgreSQL database (optional):

-Ensure you have PostgreSQL installed and running on your machine.
+Ensure PostgreSQL is installed and running.
-Create a database and user as per the database configuration in settings.py.
+Create a database and user according to the configuration in settings.py.
-Run the migrations to create the necessary database tables:
+Run migrations to create the necessary database tables: bash

-bash
 Copy
 Edit